TimSusa/rpi-osc-midi-jukebox/README.md

 Turn your raspberry pi into a self running music jukebox, which is full controllable via OSC and MIDI. iOS and Android Controls supported

 # Features
-- auto start and connection of touch osc to midi bridge
-- auto start music player with playlist from soma fm
+- self running music jukebox, with playlist from soma fm (configurable)
+- touch osc to midi bridge connection (auto connection feature without configuration)
-- possibility to start btm as bluetooth midi host (see script start-blt-midi.sh)
+- possibility to start btm as bluetooth midi host (see script start-blt-midi.sh) for DAW remote usage

-- This was configured with a 64Bit Raspberian Realtime Kernel, so you should take care of installing failing dependencies for yourself

 # Configuration
 - Copy the content of pi-home into your home folder of the raspberry pi (do not overwrite your own home!)